-"We know Bible prophecies definitely refer to Russia, Italy, Ethiopia, Libya, and Egypt of today.
+“We know Bible prophecies definitely refer to Russia, Italy, Ethiopia, Libya, and Egypt of today.
 Could they then ignore modern nations like Britain and America?
-Is it reasonable?"
-This is how the argument begins, and notice what kind of argument it is.
-If these "lesser" countries are mentioned in Scripture, would it be fair for God to ignore us, important as we are?
-(We won’t examine here the highly dubious premise that Russia is mentioned in Scripture.)
-You might call this an "appeal to pride."
+Is it reasonable?”
+This is how Armstrong’s argument begins, and notice what kind of argument it is.
+If these “lesser” countries are mentioned in Scripture, would it be fair for God to ignore us, important as we are?
+You might call this an “appeal to pride.”

-"Hold it!" you say.
+“Hold it!” you say.
 The people who came from Israel are Jews.
 Britons and Americans, for the most part, aren’t Jewish.
 How can one claim otherwise?
 Easily.
-Armstrong assures us that, "The house of Israel is not Jewish!
-Those who constitute it are not Jews, and never were!
-That fact we shall now see conclusively, beyond refute."
+Armstrong assures us that, “The house of Israel is not Jewish!
+Those who constitute it are not Jews, and never were!”

 Actually, there is something of a point here.
 The term “Jew” originated as a way of referring to the people of the southern kingdom of Judah, whether their own tribe was Judah, Benjamin, or Levi.
 The term appears late in Israel’s history—after the division into northern and southern kingdoms—and it can be fairly claimed that the term does not apply to the members of the ten northern tribes, who are properly known as “Israelites” since they belonged to the House of Israel rather than the House of Judah.